LukeSmithxyz/LARBS/README.md

 All the core stuff we be installed without prompt, but you'll have the option to install some of the larger non-essential packages (LaTeX, LibreOffice, Blender, etc.).

+Really, the goal of this script is to start a kind of Linux meta-distribution which makes the more nuanced aspects of an advanced Linux setup available to even Linux newbies.

 ## Installation

 Once you've installed a fresh install of Arch Linux with an internet connection, but before making your user, just run the following in the command line as  root: